 Travel Budget: 300 – 500 PHP/day in Vietnam is good.
 You can eat a budget lunch, dinner, and snacks on that budget plus your fare.

-All places that we went are all FREE/No Entrance fee.
-I would probably go back in Saigon and see other tourist spots here esp their Palace and Museums.
+All the places that we went to are all FREE/No Entrance fees.
+I would probably go back to Saigon and see other tourist spots here esp their Palace and Museums.
 We always book via UBER whenever we go so we’re able to spend more than our original budget for every country we visit.

 Quick Ho Chi Minh trip x Ibis Saigon Airport Hotel